Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthAs far as performance goes, the Radeon HD 6770 1GB should in theory be a bit better than the GeForce 9600 GT 512MB overall. (explain)
+Memory BandwidthTheoretically, the Radeon HD 6770 1GB should be a bit faster than the GeForce 9600 GT 512MB overall. (explain)

-Texel RateThe Radeon HD 6770 1GB will be much (more or less 73%) more effective at texture filtering than the GeForce 9600 GT 512MB. (explain)
+Texel RateThe Radeon HD 6770 1GB is quite a bit (more or less 73%) better at texture filtering than the GeForce 9600 GT 512MB. (explain)

-Pixel RateThe Radeon HD 6770 1GB should be a lot (approximately 38%) more effective at anti-aliasing than the GeForce 9600 GT 512MB, and also will be capable of handling higher resolutions better. (explain)
+Pixel RateThe Radeon HD 6770 1GB is much (approximately 38%) more effective at full screen anti-aliasing than the GeForce 9600 GT 512MB, and should be capable of handling higher resolutions while still performing well. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison